Jack Hobbs

-Born the eldest of 12 children to a Cambridge cricket groundsman and umpire in 1882, Hobbs wished from an early age to pursue a career in cricket from following his father's matches at Cambridge University colleges, and playing for teams on Parkers Piece.
+Born the eldest of 12 children to a Cambridge cricket groundsman and umpire in 1882, Hobbs wished from an early age to pursue a career in cricket from following his father's matches at Cambridge University colleges, and playing for teams on Parker's Piece.

 His early batting was undistinguished, but a sudden improvement in 1901 brought him to the attention of local teams.
 In 1903, he successfully applied to join Surrey, with the support of England batsman Tom Hayward.
 His reputation grew and when he qualified to play for Surrey, he scored 88 on his first-class debut and a century in his next game.
 Over the following seasons, he established himself as a successful county player and in 1908 made his Test debut for England, scoring 83 in his first innings.
 After some mixed early performances for England, Hobbs' success against South African googly bowlers made his place secure, and by 1911–12, when he scored three centuries in the Test series against Australia, critics judged him the world's best batsman.
 In county cricket, he developed an attacking, dynamic style of play and was very successful up until 1914.
 After serving in the Royal Flying Corps during the First World War, he maintained his reputation when cricket resumed in 1919, but his career was threatened by appendicitis, which caused him to miss most of the 1921 season.
 When he returned, he was a more cautious batsman and used a safer style of play.
 Subsequently, he became more consistent and scored prolifically in both Test and domestic cricket until his retirement.
 During this period, he played some of his most acclaimed innings.